 HIV-1 infected subjects participating in clinical trials may develop infections typically associated with AIDS.
-These known AIDS-associated opportunistic infections (OI) are listed in Appendix D.38 The events listed in Appendix D will be summarized as HIV related events, not as AEs.
+Appendix D contains a list of these known AIDS-associated opportunistic infections (OI).
+The events listed in Appendix D will be summarized as HIV-related events, not as AEs.
 These OIs will be collected from the time of study drug administration until 30 days following discontinuation of study drug.